geerlingguy/internet-monitoring/README.md

 If you would like to change which targets should be monitored or make configuration changes edit the [/prom/prometheus.yml](https://github.com/vegasbrianc/prometheus/blob/version-2/prometheus/prometheus.yml) file.
 The targets section is where you define what should be monitored by Prometheus.
 The names defined in this file are actually sourced from the service name in the docker-compose file.
 If you wish to change names of the services you can add the "container_name" parameter in the `docker-compose.yml` file.

 ## Configuration
 In order to pull GitHub stats consistently it is recommended you create a personal access token inside of GitHub.
 This token will allow you to query the GitHub API more frequently than a public user.
 [Create GitHub Token](https://github.com/settings/tokens).

-Copy the GitHub Token you created and paste into the bottom of [docker-compose.yml](https://github.com/vegasbrianc/github-monitoring/blob/master/docker-compose.yml) file under the metrics service section.
+Copy the GitHub Token you created and paste into the bottom of the [docker-compose.yml](https://github.com/vegasbrianc/github-monitoring/blob/master/docker-compose.yml) file under the metrics service section replacing the `GITHUB_TOKEN` with your newly created token.

      metrics:
       tty: true